GustavoHBDuarte/Metabolomics_PK_proj/README.md

 Model results were mainly evaluated in terms of explained variance R<sup>2</sup>, root mean square error RMSE and mean absolute percentage error MAPE.
 The distribution of residuals were also visualized.
 Due to reduced number of available observations (n=40), the built models were cross-validated by Leave-One-Out approach.
 Some important considerations about the achieved results:

-* Positive mode analysis models overperformed negative mode models for both AUC and Cmax predictions.
+* Positive mode analysis models overperformed negative mode models for both AUC and C<sub>max</sub> predictions.

 * A better models performance was achieved when using molecular features as attributes over lab exams results models.